liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

+1. they set out at sunset; they set out at sunrise
+1. including; namely
+1. the road ahead will be long, our climb will be steep
+1. may I request a two-day leave?
+1. this conversation is loaded with contempt
+1. If you fall for it, they'll just keep taking advantage of you
+1. I need to go check some information
+1. don't give me the brush off
+1. regime change
+1. the song is really contagious; the song is really catchy
+1. my wage is going backward; my wage is going down
+1. Explain the design of the scheduler of morsel-driven execution engine
+1. How many Garbage Collection Algorithms and Garbage Collectors are there?
+1. Explain the concept of happens-before relationships
+1. Explain the concept of design patterns
+1. What are the competitors of Starrocks?
+1. What is the process of window function?
+1. What are the core values of StarRocks?
+1. Explain the difference between cache coherence and memory consistency
+1. do not toss objects from height
+1. It's a big city that is politically and economically significant
+1. you're so into yourself
+1. this is a long-term project that requires continuous evolution; this is a long-term project that requires ongoing development
+1. heavy rains have caused dams to burst, and the entire neighborhood has been washed away, there was very little help getting to Derna for the first 30 hours
+1. surpass the United States economically
+1. every module has certain constraints, and these constraints form the context of this module
+1. caucus
+1. I've heard grumblings
+1. sorry to bother you; sorry for the inconvenience
+1. you are so full of it
+1. poppycock
+1. call a spade a spade
+1. let's not beat around the bush
+1. biological family; adopted family
+1. power source
+1. I'm glad to be here, and I hope to work with everyone
+1. What are the advantages of the MPP architecture?
+1. charging cable
+1. power bank
+1. take them to the curb
+1. there will be action
+1. What are the features of event-driven system?
+1. counter offensive
+1. sweltering heat
+1. what the hell have you been doing over the past ten years?
+1. what was it like when you first laid eyes on your wife?
+1. codefendant
+1. the president x will not be among the world leaders who are attending the Group of 20 summit
+1. we're going to take action to get it by any means necessary
+1. he is accused of several counts of corruption
+1. impeachment trial
+1. 20000-person venue
+1. I am currently submitting job applications
+1. maintaining in process; currently repairing
+1. super competent colleague
+1. How does starrocks process subquery?
+1. How many subquery transformation rules in Starrocks?
+1. Could describe the subquery classifications?
+1. What's the advantages of the morsel-driven execution engine?
+1. What's optimization can lead to 10 times performance boost of the ranking window function?
+1. Why do you refactor the subquery transformation process?
+1. What are the killing features of StarRocks?
+1. What's the function of auto boxing?
+1. What problems does the tool address?
+1. What's the function of the OS pipeline?
+1. How is operator overloading achieved?
+1. What's the most difficult thing you've encountered when implementing it?
+1. What features does the compiler framework have?
+1. What components does the compiler framework have?
+1. Why not just use the message middleware?
+1. What's the function of message route?
+1. How many types of device warnings are there?
+1. How can the web browser serve as the user-side agent without any configuration?
+1. How does the tunnel service work?
 1. blow dryer
 1. I also don't see the problem in my environment
 1. he might decide to skip the conference